Uyare: Plot

 On her first flight, she is given a hug by a passenger, which comforts her amongst the stares of other passengers.
 Vishal starts developing feelings for her and confesses them.
 Pallavi turns him down saying she treasures his friendship and does not want to ruin it by romanticizing it.
 On her next flight, Govind boards as a passenger and tries to talk to her.
-He asks her to withdraw her complaint, saying that it will ruin his future.
+He asks her to withdraw her complaint since the social stigma that comes with it will ruin his future.
 An angry Pallavi throws a glass of cold water on his face.
 After landing, Govind files a complaint against her.
 Vishal asks her to apologize, but she refuses, saying that she will react the same way if such an incident happens again.
 Vishal is forced to sack her, and gives her notice.
-That night, Pallavi's father beats Govind up.
+Enraged at Govind’s audacity, that night, Pallavi's father severely beats Govind up.

 The next day, the captain of Pallavi's flight collapses.
 The co-pilot is inexperienced and panics.
 Pallavi takes control of the flight, although she is still unable to see in one eye.
 Over the protests of the control tower, she lands the flight safely.
-Govind attempts suicide when he realises that the verdict of the case will be unfavourable for him.
+Govind attempts suicide when he realizes that the verdict of the case will be unfavorable for him, and ends up in critical condition, his fate unknown.

 On the morning of her last flight, Pallavi meets Vishal and thanks him for giving her an opportunity to fly a plane at least once in her life.
 During the flight, a boy thanks her for saving his father, who had been on the affected flight.
 Pallavi is surprised to see most of the passengers present were in the affected flight.
 Vishal is also seen with them.